Oaxaca series inspiration

 I started by coming up with a limited color palette.
 I was looking for lots of white, black, a warm wood color, the pale pinks and blues of tile, as well as the magenta of bougainvillea.

 Once I settled on the palette, I started painting away!
 I began by playing in my sketchbook and on small pieces to find the colors and compositions that felt right.
 Then I moved on to creating many more pieces on paper, canvas, and board.
-From those, I chose 13 pieces for the final collection, which you can see in my shop.
+From those, I chose 13 pieces for the final collection.
+As of August, 2025, all of these pieces except one have sold.
+You can view the one remaining piece in my online shop.

 Market Day, 12” x 12” acrylic and mixed media on canvas